G.E.S.I.

 This report provides a comprehensive guide on disaggregated data gathering to better understand the issues and find effective solutions.

-A training module for Gender Equality and Social Inclusion (GESI) integration in cooling and cold-chain interventions
+Gender Equality and Social Inclusion (GESI) in cooling and cold-chain

 ACES Sexual exploitation, abuse, harassment (SEAH) and safeguarding Policy